-Yoga practice: Legs-up-the-wall (Viparita Karani).
+Yoga Practice: Legs-up-the-wall (Viparita Karani).
 After journaling, practice this yoga pose.
 You can even practice it in bed.
 Sit on your bed and bring your right side flush with the wall.
 Swing your legs up the wall.
-Stay in this pose anywhere from 5-20 minutes.
+Stay in this pose for anywhere from 5-20 minutes.
 When the legs are higher than the heart, the blood and lymphatic fluid can circulate, which can help move stagnant energy, calm the mind, and lead to more restful sleep.

 Be Gentle With Yourself

 Be patient and compassionate with yourself as you incorporate these calming herbs and self-care practices into your daily life.
 Remember that it's always okay to take your time and go slowly.
-Doing so will help you reduce your daily stress over time.
+Doing so will help you reduce your day-to-day stress over time.

 - 1. Johns Hopkins Medicine, "9 Benefits of Yoga", . https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga 1 1.
 Johns Hopkins Medicine, "9 Benefits of Yoga", . https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga